Clinical Training and Interprofessional Education

 Health Sciences Education Center

-This new state-of-the-art health care education facility trains health professionals who are ready to leverage each other's talents—to improve the health of the communities we serve.
+At our new state-of-the-art health care education facility, we train health professionals who are ready to leverage each other's talents—to improve the health of the communities we serve.
 HSEC is one of the most comprehensive interprofessional education facilities in the country.

 Interprofessional and team-based simulations build bridges between disciplines and help prepare professionals for collaborative practice.
 Our learners use simulation to develop clinical expertise by practicing skills, applying knowledge, and learning from their mistakes without risk to actual patients.

 Our learners are trained across MN and the US

 By training together, our learners learn how to practice interdisciplinary care that can tackle the real-world, truly difficult healthcare problems.
 See the map of clinical placements of our more than 7,000 health sciences students.